axibase/atsd/sql/README.md

 ## Inline Views

-Inline view is a subquery specified in the `FROM` clause.
+Inline view is a subquery specified in the `FROM` clause instead of a table.
 It defines a virtual table to be processed by the parent query.

 ```sql
 -- parent query